resin-studio/ballistic/README.md

     - TODO: could we uses rows at the standard deviation boundary?
 8. learn a new predicate that improves fit.
 HOW?
     - TODO: maybe find a program that fits the standard deviation boundary to use as predicate?
-9. update predicate sets and goto 2 or terminate if out of fuel.
+9. update constraint with conjunction of new range and either goto 2 or terminate if out of fuel.

 ## glossary
 - given an architecture y = mx + b